Wellness

 Anchored: A Nervous System Practice

-Anchored is a guided and gentle practice to cultivate nervous system awareness, emotional regulation, and embodiment.
-Every first Wednesday of each month, we’ll take 45 minutes to practice embodiment through a variety of somatic practices.
+Anchored is a guided, trauma-informed space to learn and practice somatic techniques to help you regulate your nervous system, reconnect with your body, and embody inner calm and presence.
+Every first Wednesday of each month, we’ll take 1-hour to cultivate embodiment through a variety of somatic practices.

 Each session will help you to: